Follow this in-depth and practical step-by-step tutorial on how to start your own blog/website from scratch.

 Feel free to tweet us @ReclaimNet with any questions that you have as well as letting us know when you have your blog up.

-Thanks to Bluehost for this partnering with us for this ambitious campaign to get people creating independent websites.
+Thanks to Bluehost for this sponsoring and partnering with us and offering a discount for this ambitious campaign to get people creating independent websites.

 Stay tuned for more content that we have coming that will help you go further with your blog as you start to build your audience and community.